meveo-org/mv-menu/css/README.md

 [contrast checker](https://webaim.org/resources/contrastchecker/)

 ### Background colors
-Primary colors : Essential set of brand colors it comes with dark and light variation
+Primary colors : Essential set of brand colors it comes with dark, darkest and light, lightest variations
-`p-color, pd-color, pl-color`
+`p-color, pd-color, pdd-color, pl-color, pll-color`
 (Secondary) Accent colors: Used to higlight information or actions
-`a-color,ad-color,al-color`
+`a-color,ad-color, add-color, al-color, all-color`
 Semantic colors : Used for success, warning, errors for back ground and text
 `success-color, warning-color, error-color`
 Background colors : Used for background and surface